 The practice participated in the Quality and Outcomes Framework (QOF).
 (This is a system intended to improve the quality of general practice and reward good practice).
 The practice used the information collected for the QOF and performance against national screening programmes to monitor outcomes for patients.
-Current results were 98.8% of the total number of points available, with 7.8% exception reporting.
+Current results were 92.3% of the total number of points available, with 7.1% exception reporting.
 This practice was not an outlier for any QOF (or other national) clinical targets and were similar or above the national average in a number of clinical outcomes.
 Data from 2014/15 showed;

-- Performance for diabetes related indicators were above the CCG and national average. - The percentage of patients with hypertension having regular blood pressure tests was below the CCG and national average - Performance for chronic obstructive pulmonary disease (COPD) related indicators were above the CCG and national average. - Performance for palliative care related indicators was better than the CCG and national average.
-We noted that 48% of patients were provided with care at home enabling them to end their life at home as requested.
-These outcomes were the highest in the CCG.
+- Performance for diabetes related indicators was below the CCG and national average. - The percentage of patients with hypertension having regular blood pressure tests was below the CCG and national average - Performance for chronic obstructive pulmonary disease (COPD) related indicators were above the CCG and national average. - Performance for palliative care related indicators was better than the CCG and national average.